Demonstrating Christ’s Love and Giving Strength to the

 Where Are We Going?

 Currently, the soup kitchen enjoys and depends on community wide support.
-Approximately one third of the funding comes from the Federal Emergency Agency (FEMA) and the United Way.
-Contributions from individuals, churches and other organizations provide additional support.
-Generous donations from local businesses and farms enable us to keep costs low and maximize our funds.
-The number of people we serve increases each year, increasing the cost of operation and equipment needed to continue to operate a quality program.
+A portion of our funding comes from the Federal Emergency Agency (FEMA) through the Emergency Food and Shelter Program (EFSP), administered by Kings County United Way.
+Contributions from businesses, individuals, churches and other organizations provide additional support.
+Generous in-kind donations from local businesses and farms enable us to keep costs low and maximize our funds.
+The cost of operation, equipment and utilities needed to continue to operate a quality program continues to increase.
 For the over 30 years of operation, the volunteers have been the heart and soul of this operation.
-Over 50 people a week give of their time, talents and energy to see that those in need receive a nourishing meal.
+Over 60 people a week give of their time, talents and energy to see that those in need receive a nourishing meal.

 I Want to Help the Soup Kitchen!

 While all food donations are welcome, certain canned food items are especially useful.
-The Soup Kitchen Manager has asked that people consider donating any of the following canned items: green beans, corn, black olives, tuna, chicken, carrots, potatoes, tomatoes and/or beets.
+The Soup Kitchen Manager has asked that people consider donating any of the following canned items: tomato and tomato products, green beans, corn, black olives, tuna, chicken, carrots, potatoes, and/or beets.
 All donations can be left in the ECOS office or in the Soup Kitchen.
-The Soup Kitchen serves nearly 6500 meals per month.
+The Soup Kitchen served 62,810 meals in 2018.
 We need your help.
 If you would like to assist us in any way please contact us.

 Episcopal Church of the Saviour Soup Kitchen